No Covid-19 silver bullet: Aarogya Setu endangers India’s privacy – and its usefulness is uncertain

 However, it could be possible to carry out digital contact tracing without violating the fundamental rights of citizens.
 First and foremost, the Indian government should share the source code of the Aarogya Setu app in accordance with its open-source policy for independent experts to verify its security (as Singapore has done).

-Next, the government should pass an ordinance that not only authorises the collection and processing of the data for the purposes of contact tracing but limits the use of Aarogya Setu by purpose and date.
+Next, the government should pass an ordinance for the collection and processing of data for the purposes of contact tracing, as the continuation of such an ordinance shall be determined by Parliament and ensures separation of powers between different organs of the State.
 An independent quasi-judicial forum must be set-up by the government to address grievances arising from using the app.
-Aarogya Setu must strictly be a voluntary service, with clear options to withdraw consent and have personal data deleted.
+Aarogya Setu must strictly be a voluntary service, with clear options to withdraw consent and have personal data deleted permanently.

 A good example of enabling user autonomy over personal data comes from a recent Kerala High Court matter.
 In its order, the court directed the government of Kerala to ensure that specific user consent should be obtained before sharing health data of citizens with third party service providers and that the data needs to be anonymised before handing it to third party service providers.